thunderbird/webext-docs/webNavigation.rst

 .. role:: code

-Use the <code>browser.webNavigation</code> API to receive notifications about the status of navigation requests in-flight.
+Use the :code:`browser.webNavigation` API to receive notifications about the status of navigation requests in-flight.

 .. rst-class:: api-main-section